mweidner037/list-positions/README.md

 An Order's internal tree node corresponding to a [bunch](#bunches) of Positions.

 You can access a bunch's BunchNode to retrieve its dependent metadata, using the `meta()` and `ancestors()` methods.
-For [Advanced](#advanced) usage, BunchNode also gives low-level access to an Order's tree of bunches.
+For advanced usage, BunchNode also gives low-level access to an Order's [internal tree](./internals.md).

 Obtain BunchNodes using `Order.getNode` or `Order.getNodeFor`.